amida-tech/ADS/APIs/UMLS API/README.md

-# UMLS API Folder
-1. Unified Medical Language System (UMLS) medical code python scripts
+# 1. Unified Medical Language System (UMLS) medical code python scripts

 ## Script Purpose
 These scripts query the UMLS API using a list of keywords and returns medical codes related to the ingested keywords.
 These scripts include: